Step-by-Step ETC Guide for NIRSpec MOS Deep Extragalactic Survey

 See also: JWST ETC Calculations Page Overview

-In the Calculations tab of the ETC, we choose the Multi-Object Spectroscopy option in the NIRSpec pull-down menu.
+In the Calculations tab of the ETC, choose the Multi-Object Spectroscopy option in the NIRSpec pull-down menu.

-For the CIII] calculation (Calculation #3), we populated the "Instrument Setup" tab as follows.
-We chose G140M/F100LP grating/filter combination to cover the [CIII], CIII] line at redshifts 5 < z < 6.
-We chose the default 3-shutter slitlet, which corresponds to the design that we implement.
-We also leave the MSA location at the default (Quad 3 center); in practice this choice makes little difference in sensitivity, but it does give different estimates for wavelength gaps and cutoffs, which vary with location on the MSA.
+For the CIII] calculation (Calculation #3), populate the Instrument Setup tab as follows.
+Choose the G140M/F100LP grating/filter combination to cover the [CIII], CIII] line at redshifts 5 < z < 6.
+Choose the default 3-shutter slitlet, which corresponds to the design that was implemented.
+Also, leave the MSA location at the default (Quad 3 center); in practice this choice makes little difference in sensitivity, but it does give different estimates for wavelength gaps and cutoffs, which vary with location on the MSA.

-We run two calculations for the Hα emission line: one for G235M/F170LP at a "wavelength of interest" of 2 μm (Calculation #4) and another for G395M/F290LP at a "wavelength of interest" at 4 μm (Calculation #5), again, using the NRSIRS2 readout pattern.
-In order to reach a continuum S/N of 0.12, we find that 15 groups, 1 integration, and 3 exposures (3326 seconds) are required for both G235M/F170LP and G395/F290LP.
+You'll run two calculations for the Hα emission line: one for G235M/F170LP at a Wavelength of Interest of 2 μm (Calculation #4) and another for G395M/F290LP at a Wavelength of Interest at 4 μm (Calculation #5), again, using the NRSIRS2 readout pattern.
+To reach a continuum S/N of 0.12, you will find that 15 groups, 1 integration, and 3 exposures (3326 seconds) are required for both G235M/F170LP and G395/F290LP.

 References